Child reading a book, up close

 Reviewed:

 Special interests are often about systems – analysing, exploring, and constructing them.
 This is why special interests are often topics where there are taxonomies (e.g. animals, dinosaurs, insect types) or clear connections or patterns (such as railways, the environment, the solar system).
 The most well-known special interests are often stereotypically male-gendered topics, but special interests do occur in girls as well.
 For example, an autistic girl might be obsessed with horses or has read every single Babysitters Club book.
-Autistic teenagers often know everything there is to know about a particular popular band.
+Autistic teenagers often know everything there is to know about a particular musician or band.

-Similar to hyperfocus in ADHD, it’s possible for people with autism to use their special interest as a ‘superpower’, by studying the interest at a high level or working in a particular field of interest.
+Similar to hyperfocus in ADHD, it’s possible for people with autism to use their special interest as a ‘superpower’ by studying the interest at a high level or working in a particular field of interest.

-For example, the pandemic means they may start researching the different strains of Covid-19, which can end up triggering anxiety.
+For example, they may start researching the different strains of Covid-19, which can end up triggering anxiety.
 Parents could provide information about other viruses and the vaccinations and treatments that have been developed to assist.
 The similarity in systems may be soothing and interesting to the autistic child and provide some reassurance about our current situation.

 They may do this research for hours at a time and be difficult to distract from the topic or unable to notice what’s happening around them while engrossed in that activity (hyperfocus).

-Special interests are normal for a neurodivergent person and is not usually a cause for concern.
 If you are worried about a particular behaviour, talk to your child or observe them quietly when they are doing it, and see if you can figure out why this particular behaviour is useful or rewarding for them.
+That ought to give you some guidance on what other less-worrisome activities may be attractive to your child so you can start slowly introducing new stimuli and redirecting their behaviour.

-Helpful Materials
+Helpful materials

 Contact the IHC Library: librarian@ihc.org.nz